Generating the Back-end

 Step 1 of 3

 Now you’ll use Service Builder to generate create, read, update, delete, and find operations for your application.
 You’ll also use Service Builder to generate the necessary model, persistence, and service layers for your application.
 Then you can add your application’s necessary business logic.

 This application is data-driven.
 It uses services for storing and retrieving data.
-The application asks for data, and the service fetches it from the persistence layer.
+The application asks for data, and the service fetches it.
 The application can then display this data to the user, who reads or modifies it.
-If the data is modified, the application passes it back to the service, and which calls the persistence layer to store it.
+If the data is modified, the application passes it back to the service, and the service stores it.
 The application doesn’t need to know anything about how the service does what it does.

 To get started, you’ll create a Service Builder project and populate its

 service.xml file with all the necessary entities to generate this code: